ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/intro-to-amphtml-ads.md

 1. The AMP Runtime sends an ad request to the specified ad network to retrieve the ad.
 Ad networks capable of serving AMPHTML ads provide a [Fast Fetch implementation](https://github.com/ampproject/amphtml/blob/master/ads/google/a4a/docs/Network-Impl-Guide.md) that validates and signs the creative.
 1. The ad network responds with the AMPHTML ad and the AMP Runtime renders the ad on the AMP page.

+[tip type="note"]
+No special integration is needed to serve AMPHTML to non-AMP pages.
+Check with your ad network to see if they support AMPHTML ads.
+[/tip]

 ## Serving AMPHTML ads

 ### Publishers